 - In the next dialog, enter your system password, then click Allow.

-The following is an abbreviated version of the steps described in the Google documentation on getting started with Google Cloud Messaging.
+To get a key, see the Google documentation on getting started with Google Cloud Messaging.

 To register your app with Microsoft WNS, you will need to generate the following with your Window Store Developer Account: